-Deciding to earn a master’s degree in religion is often in response to a divine calling.
+Pursuing a master’s degree in religion is often a response to a divine calling.
 You feel compelled to pursue an education that will equip you to love and serve others effectively as you live out your unique purpose, according to God’s plan.

 Doing God’s work, however, takes on all shapes and sizes—full-time and part-time, pastoral and outreach, preaching and teaching, urban and rural, in megachurches and small congregations—which means that there’s no such thing as a one-size-fits-all master’s degree in religion.

-How do you choose the right master’s degree in religion for your particular passions, skills and circumstances?
-Foundational to your decision should be soul-searching and spiritual discernment through prayer and wise counsel.
+How do you choose the right degree for your particular passions, skills and circumstances?
+First, the groundwork for your decision should involve soul-searching and spiritual discernment through prayer and wise counsel.
 To determine your personal career path in ministry, consult family members and mentors who know you best for advice, and read and study from trusted sources about finding God’s will.

-Once you’re confident you’re moving in the direction the Lord is leading you and you can articulate how He wants to use you specifically, you’ll next need to discover which master’s degree is the best match for you.
+Once you’re confident you’re moving in the direction the Lord is leading you and you can articulate how He wants to use you specifically, you’re ready to discover which master’s degree is the best match.

 Called to Work for Change in Communities